suyashghgit/zendesk-cx-bot/README.md

 - Receives Zendesk webhook events for ticket creation
 - Extracts subject and description from ticket data
-- Uses Hugging Face's BART-large-MNLI model for ticket categorization
+- Uses Azure OpenAI for ticket categorization and analysis
 - Logs all requests with detailed information
 - Provides REST API endpoints for health checks